infinitelyjames/infinitelyjames/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=infinitelyjames)](https://github.com/infinitelyjames)

-based on data from my public repos (not everything)
+based on data from my public repos (not much is public and on github)

 #### Techniques I've used
 - Asynchronous programming and multi-threading